Kyle’s Journey in Armenia

 What does this mean?
 A lot: by April, we hope to have four bathrooms completed, all conforming to ADA standards as best we can (they don’t really have standards here, or an idea of what barrier-free access even means).
 But, I have a guide book from the Internet, and some construction specs, so we’ll see how it goes!
 Regardless, this is a great great thing for the school and its students, and it is our hope that accessible facilities will motivate more students with disabilities to attend public school and will change the community’s attitude about them.
 Plus, it will just make the whole place more hygienic and clean.
 So, wish us luck and stay tuned as we break (or rather, repair the broken) ground February 1, 2008!

 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.

-7 Responses:
+5 Responses:

 Mrs Z said: